Google Product Category: Everything you need to know

 What is Google Taxonomy?

-It is a structured classification system used for organizing and categorizing products in online stores, particularly for Google Shopping campaigns.
 It's a predefined list of categories and subcategories that Google automatically assigns to their merchants’ products, indicating where they belong in the virtual shopping landscape.

-This ultimately drives more successful e-commerce sales and improves the online shopping experience for both buyers and sellers.
+This ultimately drives more successful eCommerce sales and improves the online shopping experience for both buyers and sellers.

-Why focus on Google Product Category?
+Why is focusing on Google Product Category so important?

 The taxonomy is crucial for the product ads as it helps Google to identify if the products in a given feed are a good match for a given shopper query.